dereck22dev/dereck22dev/README.md

 #

-*Welcome...I'm Amour DAHOU, I'm a junior web developper.
-Know that I am available to respond all your concerns so do not hesitate to write me if you are needed.* 🙂.
+*Hi...I'm Amour DAHOU (tell me dereck22 of course🙂), i am passionate web fulllsatck developer you can write me if you want to collaborate :).* .

 ## Contact